manuscriptmastr/kafi/README.md

 ### Astringency
 Dryness in the mouth, where your tongue feels sandpapery.
 We're used to this sensation after drinking a cheap black tea.
 This is a dead giveaway that you've over-extracted the coffee, either by grinding too fine or brewing too long.

+### Bloom
+The process when just-wet coffee releases carbon dioxide and puffs up.
+Allowing the coffee grounds to bloom prior to pouring helps with even, fast extraction by removing pockets of gas that otherwise would have made channels in the slurry.

+### Bloom Time
+The time from when water first contacts the slurry to when the slurry stops puffing up.

+### Boulders
+The stone-like particles of ground coffee.
+These often float to the top of your brew.

+### Fines
+The chaff-like particles of ground coffee.
+There will always be some, but less depending on the quality of your grinder.
+Ethiopian beans in particular produce more fines than other origins.

+### Particle Distribution
+The consistency of your coffee grounds, which significantly affects the clarity of your cup because even grounds mean most of your coffee is extracted at the same rate.
+A grind with many boulders and lots of fines contributes to a very noticeable sharp but muddy flavor.

+### Pour Time
+The time from when water first contacts the slurry in the bloom phase to when the stream of water suddenly falters to single drips.

+### Slurry
+The coffee grounds in your pour over.